ratchet7/ci-slider/README.md

 A confidence interval slider written for Python web applications.
 Used in a political ideology paper.

-Allows users to report a 95% confidence interval allong with their ideology estimate.
+Allows users to report a 95% confidence interval along with their ideology point estimate.

-This has been stripped out of an Apache server, and so will require some back-end wizardry to adapt for other projects
+This has been stripped out of an Apache server and so will require some back-end wizardry to adapt for other projects.

 ## Notes from Implementation